 - To approve the mission and strategic vision of the University, including institutional and longer-term academic and business plans, and key performance indicators, and to ensure that they meet the interests of stakeholders, including students, staff, alumni, local and national communities and funding bodies.

-In support of this, the Court has agreed a revised schedule of delegation which sets out business reserved to Court for decision and matters delegated to the Policy and Resources Committee by Court.
+In support of this, the Court has agreed a revised schedule of delegation which sets out business reserved to University Court for decision and matters delegated to its sub-committees or the executive.
 This is available here.

 Some powers of the Court are exercised by making an Ordinance or approving a Resolution.